ClementRepository/TerraformforAbsoluteBeginners/Project 6 Bash Script Quick Start/Bash Script.md

 _Answer is found in agequestion.sh in the same github folder._

 ### Exercise 2:
 - Create a bash script file in your home directory that will ask the user how many siblings they have.
-Using what you know from this, have the script create a file named 2.txt if they have 2 or more siblings, and a file named 1.txt if they have less than 2 siblings.
+Have the script create a file named 2.txt if they have 2 or more siblings, and a file named 1.txt if they have less than 2 sibling.

 _Answer is found in siblings.sh in the same github folder._